How to plan a Primary Computing Scheme of Work

 The old ‘levels’ of pupil progression are gone, but you still need to know where your pupils are and where they are going.

-See my post on primary computing assessment for a detailed look at how you can evidence and assess primary computing.
+See this post on primary computing assessment for a detailed look at how to evidence and assess computing.

 Step 6.
 Adapt